Pueblos Galicia What to visit

 Accommodation in Fisterra

-• Apartamento Valdemar Keliam Fisterra: modern flat, located right next to Langosteira beach.
+• Apartamento Valdemar Keliam Fisterra: modern apartment, located right next to Langosteira beach.
 Guests particularly praise the friendliness and availability of the hosts.

 • Hotel Rural Finisterrae: rural accommodation, but with good conditions.
 The outdoor pool is perfect for a quiet day in Fisterra.